aziezahmed/my-portfolio/README.md

 # My Portfolio

+# No longer in a working due to API changes

 A web-app for monitoring the performance of your stocks and shares portfolio.
 Makes use of [Yahoo Query Langage](https://developer.yahoo.com/yql/) to get live financal data.